jump-dev/JuMP.jl/docs/src/variables.md

 The third container type that JuMP natively supports is `SparseAxisArray`.
 These arrays are created when the indices do not form a rectangular set.
-An example where this applies is when indices have a dependence upon previous indices (called *triangular indexing*).
+For example, this applies when indices have a dependence upon previous indices (called *triangular indexing*).
 JuMP supports this as follows:
 ```jldoctest; setup=:(model=Model())
 julia> @variable(model, x[i=1:2, j=i:2])